15 Ways to Live an Eco-Friendly Lifestyle in Your 40s—and Beyond

-With global pollution at an all-time high, there’s never been a better—or more important—time to work toward a more eco-conscious lifestyle.
-However, short of shelling out for a hybrid car or living entirely off the grid, the ways someone can reach their green dreams aren’t always clear—especially for people over 40.
-Decades ago, environmentalism was not as much of an integral part of education and everyday life.
-So, if you’re a forty-something eager to make the world a healthier place, start with these easy tips from some of the world’s top sustainability experts.
+With sustainability and climate change more important issues than ever, there's never been a better time to work toward living a more eco-conscious lifestyle.
+For some people, however, the ways to make their green-living dreams a reality aren't always clear—especially if you're over 40.
+Decades ago, environmentalism was not as prevalent a topic in our schools and everyday lives as it is today.
+So, if you're a forty-something eager to live a more eco-friendly lifestyle, but aren't sure where to begin, start with these easy tips from some of the world's top sustainability experts.

 Foregoing plastic bags at the grocery store in favor of reusable totes is a step in the right direction.
 But if you really want to do your part to help planet Earth, try using recyclable food containers, utensils, and straws, too.

 "You may have seen painful videos of sea turtles found with plastic straws or forks up their noses.
 Using reusable materials is a small but effective way to reduce the plastic pollution that harms marine life," says Eric Otjen, a member of the SeaWorld Rescue Team.
 "Choose to drink straw-less, or buy reusable metal ones.
 Drink from water bottles instead of disposable cups.
 If you go out to eat, bring your own containers to take home leftovers."

 If you're worried about how much energy you're using, an energy audit from your local electric company can help you lower your carbon footprint—and your electric bills—in no time.

 "Power companies are under instructions to encourage conservation," says green business profitability expert Shel Horowitz.
 "So they typically do energy audits for free—or for a $10 or $20 fee."

 Turn off your outdoor lighting overnight.